 As one who isn't a member of any of the many CGM groups, I find it quite telling that there would even be a need for at least 4 different Australian/New Zealand CGM specific groups - if they are all as welcoming and supportive as is claimed.
-From what I have recently learned, it all comes down to interpretation of the CGM itself and the steadfast belief in a strict ideology versus one which is more flexible.
-Even then though, there are two different ‘strict’ CGM groups.
-It's important to mention here that all the various online groups are all privately run closed communities with their own rules and regulations.
+From what I have recently learned, it all comes down to interpretation of the CGM itself and the steadfast belief in a strict ideology versus one that is more flexible.
+Even then though, there are at least two different ‘strict’ CGM groups.
+It's important to mention here that the various online groups are all privately run closed communities with their own rules and regulations.
 In that regard, they are each absolutely entitled to run their group exactly how they each see fit.
 I know of many people who are actually members of all the groups and others who don't belong to any.
 I truly believe that it is great that all of them exist as there are many many different women out there each with different aesthetic preferences and needs for support.

 "Where once the CGM bucked against societal beauty standards requiring women to have smooth, straight hair in order to look well put together, I fear we are simply replacing one set of unrealistic beauty standards with another."

 I can understand WHY people feel the need to ‘preach’ their particular method – I have been told that ‘going curly’ is a journey that often becomes about ‘more than just hair’.
-It brings with it a sense of self acceptance that can spread across all aspects of an individual’s life.
-Why wouldn’t someone want to share that method and it’s potential results with others?
-Whilst the intention is a positive one, the delivery needs to be considered – it also needs to be understood that not everyone will be ready or even wishing to undertake such journey – or is undertaking it in other parts of their life.
+It brings with it a sense of self-acceptance that can spread across all aspects of an individual’s life.
+Why wouldn’t someone want to share that method and its potential results with others?
+Whilst the intention is a positive one, the delivery needs to be considered – it also needs to be understood that not everyone will be ready or even wishing to undertake such a journey – or is undertaking it in other parts of their life.
 Again – the correlations with religion appear – people may resist being ‘converted’ as they are unwilling or not ready to consider another view or are more than happy with their current standing.

 Admittedly, I was raised in an incredibly conservative and rigid religious family.
 As such, I'm very sensitive to control apparatuses and easily become very wary of them.
 The whole notion that one would be best served by learning to control frizz and curls with any sort of absolute, rigid sensibility feels part of a control mechanism.
-This is something which women have been trying to rid themselves of for a very long time.
+This is something that women have been trying to rid themselves of for a very long time.
 That's what I see in certain strict aesthetics relating to one's overall appearance.
 Particularly for women with curly hair, the notion that their hair is not 'neat' and needs to be 'tamed' is an unfortunate consequence of the manipulative control mechanism placed on women through societal norms and now, social media.
-I think a strict regimented approach to the CGM, its book and the words of the author contributes to this in some ways.
+I think a strictly regimented approach to the CGM, its book and the words of the author contributes to this in some ways.
 Where once the CGM bucked against societal beauty standards requiring women to have smooth, straight hair in order to look well put together, I fear we are simply replacing one set of unrealistic beauty standards with another.
-That said, I know many women who like their hair a particular, well defined and picture perfect way simply because it makes them feel good.
-I enthusiastically support this just as long as women with curls do not feel like they 'have' to adhere to a certain aesthetic principal in order to 'fit in' or be seen as acceptable or accepted.
+That said, I know many women who like their hair in a particular, well defined and picture-perfect way simply because it makes them feel good.
+I enthusiastically support this just as long as women with curls do not feel like they 'have' to adhere to a certain aesthetic principle in order to 'fit in' or be seen as acceptable or accepted.

 One final note.
 I like to regularly remind people that no one truly needs the Curly Girl Method, or anything or anyone else to look and feel great, beautiful, valid, confident or strong.
 For countless decades before the CGM ever existed women from all walks of life in every race and culture were existing with curls just fine.
 Each of us is born with an abundance of natural beauty inside us and as such, we don't need the help of external sources to radiate.
 Let yours shine!